yunfanzuo/yunfanzuo.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

+*A time will come to ride the wind and cleave the waves, I'll set my cloud-white sail and cross the sea which raves.*

 I am currently pursuing a Ph.D. in Computer Science at Central China Normal University(CCNU), supervised by Prof. Xiaoliang Zhu.
 Previously, I completed my Master's degree in Artificial Intelligence under the supervision of Prof. Qingtang Liu at CCNU.